bsreeram08/Cogni-Docs/README.md

-# Documentation MCP Server - Flexible Backend
+# CogniDocs - Documentation MCP Server - Flexible Backend

-A Model Context Protocol (MCP) server that provides AI assistants with the ability to search and query documentation.
+CogniDocs is a Model Context Protocol (MCP) server that provides AI assistants with the ability to search and query documentation.
 Now supports **flexible backend configurations** to meet different privacy and infrastructure requirements.

 ## 🆕 What's New - Flexible Backend Architecture